KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

   {GenerateLightDid}
 </TsJsBlock>

-After everything is initialized, we create a mnemonic that will be used to create the light DID.
+After everything is initialized, we create a mnemonic that will be used to create the DID.
 As you may have noticed the Claimer doesn't have an `account`.
-The Claimer doesn't need to hold funds and also doesn't need a blockchain account.
+The Claimer doesn't need to hold funds.

 ## Run